pedrosantos06051997/TradingBot/README.md

 ## 🎯 Team Roles

-- **[Your Name]**: Lead Developer & Strategy Design
+- **Pedro**: Lead Developer & Strategy Design
   Responsible for coding the core trading strategy and ensuring the integration of AI models with high-frequency trading logic.

 - **Alex**: Strategy Developer
-  Works alongside [Your Name] to develop and refine the trading algorithms that the bot will use to execute high-frequency trades.
+  Works alongside Pedro to develop and refine the trading algorithms that the bot will use to execute high-frequency trades.

 - **Leandro, Sven, Kay, Ben**: Market Research & Analysis
   This team is focused on conducting in-depth market research and analysis to support the bot's decision-making algorithms.
 They will provide insights into market trends, asset performance, and strategy validation.